-4-2.
-Other: Additional materials that will be part of the required reading may be made available via links from the course website, handed out in class, or placed on reserve in the library, including, possibly, audio, visual, and audiovisual works.

-4-3.
-Study Aids: Beyond the required materials, you are encouraged to use any other materials you find helpful or interesting, including, for instance, treatises and commercial outlines.
+- 4-3.
+Other: Additional materials that will be part of the required reading may be made available via links from the course website, handed out in class, or placed on reserve in the library, including, possibly, audio, visual, and audiovisual works. - 4-4.
+Study Aids and Unassigned, Additional Reading: Beyond the required materials, you are encouraged to use any other materials you find helpful or interesting, including, for instance, treatises and commercial outlines.
 I mention this explicitly because some professors discourage outside sources.
 I do not.
 As far as I am concerned, the more you learn about intellectual property law, the better.

-I personally have found that commercial outlines and other study aids are a great way of gaining a basic understanding of the blackletter law in a subject.
-That being said, I think the best time to read such a secondary source is right at the beginning of the semester.
+I have found that commercial outlines and other study aids are a great way of gaining a basic understanding of the blackletter law in a subject.
+That being said, I think the best time to read such an unassigned secondary source is right at the beginning of the semester.
 That way, you may give yourself a better foundation of knowledge for learning the material presented in the cases and in class.
 On the other hand, reading a commercial outline as exam preparation for this class could be a waste of your time and mental energy.
 But it's up to you, of course, to judge for yourself.